6.2.1sr1 - SRTC Procedure: Admissions

 Documents collected pursuant to this procedure are subject to the Georgia Records Retention Schedule. http://www.georgiaarchives.org/records/retention_schedules

-The President has the overall responsibility for ensuring this procedure is implemented.
+The Vice President for Student Affairs has the overall responsibility for ensuring this procedure is implemented.